 The Christian Ministries programs are open to all qualified majors who desire higher education in a Christian environment.
 Applicants must be of sound Christian character, committed to fulfilling God’s call on their lives, and interested in preparing themselves for a life of Christian service in one form or another.

-In addition to completing the requirements of chapel attendance, (SCM and EC Convocation), Christian service practicum, and internship, the student must be recommended for graduation by the vice president for student life, the supervisor of the Christian service practicum, and an SCM faculty member.
+In addition to completing the requirements of chapel attendance (SCM and EC Convocation), Christian service practicum, and internship, the student must be recommended for graduation by the SCM faculty.
+The student must also successfully complete both a comprehensive theology exit exam and a selected exit exegetical paper, as well as an SCM exit interview.
 Other requirements for graduation are listed under Requirements for Graduation in this Catalog.
-Two final requirements for graduation are the successful passing of a comprehensive Bible/theology exit exam and participating in an SCM exit interview.